oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ##### Secure Token Storage

 When handling tokens directly, the application can choose different storage mechanisms to store access tokens and refresh tokens.
-Universally accessible storage areas, such as *Local Storage* {{WebStorage}}, are easier to access from malicious JavaScript than highly isolated storage areas, such as a *Web Worker* {{WebWorker}}. {{token-storage}} discusses different storage mechanisms with their trade-off in more detail.
+Universally accessible storage areas, such as *Local Storage* {{WebStorage}}, are easier to access from malicious JavaScript than more isolated storage areas, such as a *Web Worker* {{WebWorker}}. {{token-storage}} discusses different storage mechanisms with their trade-off in more detail.

 A practical implementation pattern can use a Web Worker {{WebWorker}} to isolate the refresh token, and provide the application with the access token making requests to resource servers.
 This prevents an attacker from using the application's refresh token to obtain new tokens.